❍ Hunter’s Moon

 Why It’s Special

 The Hunter’s Moon is the first full moon to follow the Harvest Moon and it holds a special place in the seasonal calendar.
-This year it is not just an ordinary full moon but also a supermoon.
-This means the Moon will be at or near its closest point to Earth in its orbit (perigee), making it appear larger and brighter than most other full moons of the year.
 While the Harvest Moon is unique for rising very soon after sunset, the Hunter’s Moon shares a similar behaviour, rising only about 20–30 minutes later each evening, rather than the usual 50.
 For farmers, hunters, and sky-watchers, this offered several consecutive nights of extended moonlight, making it a natural aid to both harvest and hunt.

 What You’ll Notice

-At Westerlands, the Moon will rise at around 7.30pm in the east-southeast, glowing a deep orange as it lifts above the horizon.
+At Westerlands, the Moon will rise in the east-southeast, glowing a deep orange as it lifts above the horizon.
 This colour is caused by the Earth’s atmosphere scattering the shorter wavelengths of light, leaving the longer red and orange tones to dominate.
-Because of the supermoon effect, the Hunter’s Moon will appear noticeably larger than usual, especially just as it rises, when the so-called “moon illusion” makes it look enormous against the horizon.
 As it climbs higher in the sky, the colour fades to a dazzling white and its extra brightness will dominate the night, casting strong shadows and illuminating fields and woodland alike.
 For a few evenings, the early rising full moon will mean the night never feels truly dark.

 Folklore & Tradition